m2lines/SIS2/README.md

     #override ANN_WEIGHTS = "/path/to/SIS2/ML_weights/NetworkB_weights_IO_1982-2017.nc"

 The flag `ML_CPL` will determine what normalization statistics are applied to the network inputs.
 If running in ice-ocean, set this to `False`, while if running in SPEAR, set this to `True`.
 You do not need to change `CNN_HALO_SIZE`.
 The `ML_FREQ` flag then determines how often to do inference (in seconds)---this same correction will then be applied at every timestep between inference steps.
 The `CNN_WEIGHTS` and `ANN_WEIGHTS` overrides are then the paths to the network weight netcdf files.
 These are ravelled vectors of the weights saved from PyTorch.

+Tip - Besides the `SIS_ML.F90` code, look for the `!WG` flags in the other SIS2 files to understand how the ML inputs are gathered and where inference is called.